This is how I spent Two Days in Walt Disney World!

 After Animal Kingdom was Epcot.
 One day I would love to properly explore Epcot, but today was not that day.
 We stopped to do: Test Track, Mission Space and Soarin.
 After the three rides we headed back to the car to go over to Magic Kingdom.

-It was then we met up with mum, as she doesn’t like rides, there was no point in her coming so early.
 We then headed out, with Randy telling us to follow him.
 Now this might sound really strange, but my brother and I don’t like people dressed up.
 I love Disney, but the characters terrify me.
 I have no idea, it’s just a fear that my brother and I have.

 We ended up going to the Princess Fairytale Hall.
 I know a lot of people would consider this a dream, but I was terrified.
 We met Rapunzel and Tiana, and it was probably one of the most awkward experiences of my life.